-The policy subscribes to the various legislative requirements, accounting standards and GARP framework and Directives of which the following are the most important, but not exhaustive:
+The policy subscribes to the various legislative requirements, accounting standards and GRAP framework and Directives of which the following are the most important, but not exhaustive:

-- The Constitution of the Republic of South Africa, 1996 - Municipal Systems Act (MSA) (No. 32 of 2000); - Municipal Finance Management Act (MFMA) (No. 56 of 2003), - Municipal Structures Act 117 of 1998;

-- The King II Code on Corporate Governance in South Africa (2002). - GRAP 17 Property, plant and equipment (PPE) - GRAP 100 Noncurrent assets held for sale and discontinued operations - IAS 36 Impairment of Assets - IPSAS 21 Impairment of noncash generating assets and other applicable legislation informs and seeks to regulate the functioning of fixed asset management so as to lead to the early detection of irregular and unauthorised, activity, and allow for reporting thereof in terms of Schedule 1 and Schedule 2 of the MSA: the Code of conduct for Councillors and Municipal Staff Members.
+- The Constitution of the Republic of South Africa, 1996 - Municipal Systems Act (MSA) (No. 32 of 2000); - Municipal Finance Management Act (MFMA) (No. 56 of 2003), - Municipal Structures Act 117 of 1998; - MFMA Municipal Standard Chart of Accounts Regulations, (No. 37577 of 22 April 2014) - The King IV Code on Corporate Governance in South Africa (2016). - GRAP 17 Property, plant and equipment (PPE) - GRAP 100 Noncurrent assets held for sale and discontinued operations - IAS 36 Impairment of Assets - IPSAS 21 Impairment of noncash generating assets and other applicable legislation informs and seeks to regulate the functioning of fixed asset management so as to lead to the early detection of irregular and unauthorised, activity, and allow for reporting thereof in terms of Schedule 1 and Schedule 2 of the MSA: the Code of conduct for Councillors and Municipal Staff Members.